How to know when your business needs a rebrand

 - Ready to rebrand?

-Rebranding is a move that, when done right, can revolutionise a business.
+Undertaking a rebrand is a move that, when done right, can revolutionise a business.

 One of the key ingredients to business success is the ability to keep your brand current and captivating.
 As the first touchpoint for your audience, it builds awareness, generates recognition, and initiates audience engagement.